-The reason we’re adding fullness at the shoulder is to help the fabric fold over the curve of your shoulder where it sticks out from your body.
-A sleeve head is often at least 2cm / ¾” bigger than the armhole (even bigger on the Mathilde blouse it's even bigger to create more visible gathering as a design detail).
-This excess fabric is gathered so the circumference of the sleeve head and armhole match when sewn together, forming a slight puff in the fabric to accommodate your shoulder.
+The reason we’re adding fullness at the shoulder is to help the fabric curve over your shoulder where it sticks out from your body.
+A sleeve head is often at least 2cm (3/4in) bigger than the armhole - on the Mathilde blouse it's even bigger to create more visible gathering as a design detail.
+This excess fabric is gathered in so the circumference of the sleeve head and armhole match when sewn together, creating volume in the fabric to accommodate your shoulder.

-(In case you’re interested, not all sleeves are inserted this way.
+In case you’re interested, not all sleeves are inserted this way.
 Some sleeve heads don’t have any ease at all.
-And an alternative method - often used in shirt manufacturing, I do believe - is to insert sleeves “on the flat”, ie. stitched flat against the armhole before the bodice side seam and sleeve underarm sleeve are joined.)
+An alternative method - often used in shirt-making and on jersey t-shirts - is to insert sleeves “on the flat”, in other words, stitched flat against the armhole before the bodice side seam and sleeve underarm sleeve are joined.

 Anyway, that’s the theory over – let’s get on with the sewing!

-1) Let’s add the gathering stitches to the shoulders while the sleeve pieces are still flat – it’s so much easier that way.
-Thread up your machine in a contrasting colour so it’ll be easy to identify and rip out the gather stitching later (it’s only temporary).
-Set the stitch length to 4mm.
+While the sleeves are still flat, we're going to start by adding gather stitchers (or "ease stitches" if the sleeve is less gathered) on the head.
+Thread up your machine in a contrasting colour so it’ll be easy to identify and rip out the gather stitching later (it’s only temporary), and set the stitch length to 4mm.

-2) Stitch the sleeve underarm seams, finish and press.
-You can use French seams here if you like.
+Stitch the sleeve underarm seams, finish and press.
+On the Mathilde blouse you can use French seams here if you like.

 Align the sleeve and armhole, with the fabric right sides together.
-This can be a little confusing the first time you do it.
-Okay, so I admit it still makes my brain hurt sometimes and I’ve been doing it for years!
-But really all you need to do is hold the sleeve right sides out and turn the garment wrong side out on top of it so the right sides are matching.
+This can be a little confusing the first time you do it, but really all you need to do is hold the sleeve right sides out and turn the garment wrong side out on top of it so the right sides are matching.
 Then line up the two raw edges of the sleeve and armhole seams.

 - Sleeve and armhole notches (those single and double snips we were talking about earlier)

-Don't pin on top of the gather stitches just yet (that bit comes in a moment).
+- Below the gather stitches (don't pin on top of the gather stitches just yet)

-5) If you’re super confident you can go right ahead and stitch.
-It’s a reeeeally good idea to baste first though to check you’re happy with your gathering.
-Basting basically means sewing a practice run with long stitches (4mm) which are easy to rip out if you want to try again.
-Thread up your machine in a contrast colour so you can see your basting stitching easily and thus whip them out quickly.
-Baste stitch within the seam allowance - about 12mm (1/2in) from the edge - so your real stitches don’t go directly on top.
+If you’re super confident you can go right ahead and stitch.
+It’s a reeeeally good idea to tack (baste) first though to check you’re happy with your gathering.
+Tacking basically means sewing a practice run with long stitches (4mm) which are easy to rip out if you want to try again.
+Thread up your machine in a contrast colour so you can see the stitching easily and thus whip them out quickly.
+Tack just within the seam allowance - about 12mm (1/2in) from the edge - so your real stitches don’t end up directly on top.

 When stitching, start at the underarm seam.
 Sew nice and slowly over the gathers so you can keep them evenly in place as you go.
 Come full circle to meet your starting point, making a couple of overlapping stitches to secure.
 The aim is to end up with even easing or gathering, with no pleats or puckers.
 If you need more help with sewing in sleeves, you can watch a detailed video on our online workshop, Sew Your Own Shirt or Shirt Dress.

-6) Once you’re happy with your basting (you did baste, didn’t you?), rethread your machine in matching thread to your fabric, reset the stitch length to normal (2 - 2.5mm) and sew your real stitches.
-Now you can rip out your basting and gathering stitches.
+Once you’re happy with your tacking, rethread your machine in matching thread to your fabric, reset the stitch length to normal (2.2 - 2.4mm) and sew your real stitches.
+Now you can unpick your tacking and gathering stitches with a seam ripper.

-7) All that’s left to do now is finish your seam with zigzag stitch or an overlocker, and press it.
+All that’s left to do now is finish your seam with zigzag stitch or an overlocker, and press it.
 When pressing the armhole, turn the garment inside out and press along the seam.
 If you want to you can press the seam in towards the sleeve, but try not to press the shoulder area, otherwise you’ll lose the fullness you’ve created with your gathers.